+Apply the specified restore journal to the metadata dump.
+NOTE: Normally, this option would be used only if there is a journal that needs to be applied manually just prior to file system restoration.
 This option is needed only if a journal needs to be applied outside of normal -a processing.
 After using -j to apply a journal, snmetadump can no longer track which journals have or need to be applied, so either the metadata dump must be used to restore the file system or a new metadump needs to be created.

 - -m Prepare a metadata dump for restore.
 The -m flag must be provided with the -a flag.
-If the file system configuration indicates storageManager is enabled, this process will also truncate all files to allow for retrieval from tape after the restoration process. - -r Restore Metadata Read metadata state from the dump file and rebuild the file system metadata.
+If the file system configuration indicates StorageManager or SnPolicy is enabled, this process will also truncate all files to allow for retrieval from tape after the restoration process. - -M Use this option when the only reason for preparing the metadump for restore is because the size or number of metadata disks has changed.
+This option can only be used with the -s option.
+It disables the truncation of files for file systems where StorageManager or SnPolicy is enabled.
+File truncation is necessary when preparing the metadump for restore in disaster recovery, so do not use this option if metadata disk resizing is in conjunction with disaster recovery. - -r Restore Metadata Read metadata state from the dump file and rebuild the file system metadata.
 Metadump must be prepared for restore using the -m flag before restoring.
 All StorNext binaries and configuration files must be restored before this step can be processed. - -s Resize Stripe Groups Modify the metadump to reflect modified stripe group sizes in the configuration file.
 Must be used during restore preparation in conjunction with the -m flag.
 See above. - -x Examine a metadata dump Verify the format of the metadata dump - -X Test the metadump status to verify that the metadump is valid and usable by snmetadump.
 In addition this check will test the metadump version to ensure that the metadump file is compatible with this version of snmetadump.
 If the metadump is usable snmetadump will exit with a status of 0.
 If the metadump is not usable snmetadump will exit with a status of 1.